 She even felt inclined to develop her own app, Dog House, which helps people find their lost dogs in Harlem.
 After winning an ESA Video Game Fellowship grant, Ms. Jackson wishes to continue working on her app in order to create a function in which people can locate local veterinary hospitals.
 Kiana believes this app would be effective for any pet enthusiast, concerned pet owner with questions, or animal care worker.

-The Law Offices of Ivan M. Diamond hopes that this scholarship will assist Ms. Jackson in her studies at Cornell University and pursuit to be a veterinarian.
+Ivan Diamond, Bronx Personal Injury Lawyer hopes that this scholarship will assist Ms. Jackson in her studies at Cornell University and pursuit to be a veterinarian.